amfairley/toytribe/README.md

 A website that will display well on different devices.
 Positive and immediate feedback from the site such as on hover or on click JavaScript animations to ensure a good user experience.
 Contact information of the developer.
-Ability to create an account and log in and out.
+Able to create an account to log in and out.
-Ability to create, read, update and delete personal reviews for toys.
+A public profile page that displays information about me and my reviews.
+Full CRUD (Create Read Update Delete) functionality on my user account.
+Full CRUD (Create Read Update Delete) functionality on toys that I add to the database.
+Full CRUD (Create Read Update Delete) functionality on reviews that I leave.
+Security in place to stop others updating or deleting my account, created toys, or created reviews.
 Ability to see other people's reviews for toys.
-Have my own public profile that I can add an about-me section to and show my reviews.
+Ability to see other people's public profiles.
 Ability to see other people's profiles.
 Have toy recommendations based on which other toys children like.
 Have my data and information stored securely.